What to Expect in 4th Grade

 Science (Elemental Science): Students learn about our Creator and His creation through Physics.
 At least once a week, the teacher plans a hands-on investigation or experiment.
 Students enjoy building robots, working with K’Nex and reading about Christian scientists who have influenced today’s world.

-Fourth grade students have the opportunity to participate in specials (Art, Music, PE).
+Fourth grade students have the opportunity to participate in specials (Art and PE).

-Fourth grade students receive 30 minutes of vocabulary Spanish instruction twice a week.
+Fourth grade students receive 30 minutes of vocabulary Latin instruction twice a week.
 Vocabulary is learned through music, chants, flash cards, and more.

 Classroom and family come together for "Grandparents Day", "Muffins with Mom" and "Donuts with Dad."
 Students enjoy a Thanksgiving Feast, Christmas Around the World, Valentines celebration, and an Egg Hunt.
 At Christmas time, each class will perform a song while the end of the year is reserved for "Night of the Stars", a fine arts talent and arts celebration.